NCAR/CESM_xml2html/README.md

 - CIME >= maint-5.6
 - CESM >= 2.0.beta09
 - [jinja2](https://pypi.org/project/Jinja2/)
+- git

 ## Instructions
 Copy `paths.default.txt` to a new file called `paths.txt` and update the values for `CIMEROOT CESMROOT OUTROOT` to their respective paths.
-Then run the scripts below to generate the HTML files.
+Then run the scripts below to generate the HTML files. **Note** you must update the paths for each version of CESM you are running the scripts for.

 ### Python scripts
 The following scripts are used to generate each individual HTML file based on the parameters passed.